chiratla-yuva/Water-Quality/README.md

     - Which value is beyond the range.
     - Recommended actions to take immediately.
   - Alert system should notify admins via UI (and optionally email/SMS in future versions).

-## Contribution
-Feel free to contribute by submitting a pull request or reporting issues.

-## License
-This project is licensed under the MIT License.